What are the Different Retail Bank Types?

 Conversely, during times of economic recession, banks may need to incentivize consumer spending by lowering interest rates on loans.
 This compresses their profit margins.

 Offering higher interest rates on savings accounts may incentivize consumers to hold more money in these accounts.
-This, in turn, may reduce consumer participation in the capital markets.
+The practice, in turn, may reduce consumer participation in the capital markets.

 Transaction fees make up a substantial amount of revenue for commercial banks.
-These fees include usually recurring charges on credit cards and fees for transfers or other financial services.
-Since commercial banks essentially have a monopoly on this market, they are able to charge premium prices without seeing excessive erosion in demand.
+Such fees include usually recurring charges on credit cards and fees for transfers or other financial services.
+Since commercial banks essentially monopolize the market, they are able to charge premium prices without seeing excessive erosion in demand.

 Credit Unions and Cooperatives